feperrella/Integrate-Elementor-Form-with-Mailster/readme.txt

 * Add in Mailster Action.
 * Add Custom Fields as desired inside the Mailster tab.
 * Fill each custom field with the respective Form Field ID named before.
+* **NEW**: Optionally enable "Allow User List Selection" to let users choose their mailing lists.
+* **NEW**: Add "Mailster Lists" field to your form if you want users to select lists.
 That's it!

 == Screenshots ==